 The official rules of the road

-The minimum age to drive is 18 and you should carry your driving licence with you.
+- The minimum age to drive is 18 and you should carry your driving licence with you.

-European citizens don’t need an International Driving Permit for Morocco.
+- European citizens don’t need an International Driving Permit for Morocco.
 Check before you travel in case this changes.

-Moroccans drive on the right and give way to traffic from the left.
+- Moroccans drive on the right and give way to traffic from the left.

-Morocco has no drink drive laws but they do have alcohol laws.
+- Morocco has no drink drive laws but they do have alcohol laws.
 Get caught drinking and driving and you can expect the police to throw you in jail.
 Don’t drink and drive is the message.

-Road signs are almost identical to those in Europe.
+- Road signs are almost identical to those in Europe.

-Driver etiquette isn’t something we’re familiar with in Morocco.
+- Driver etiquette isn’t something we’re familiar with in Morocco.
 Moroccan drivers don’t give way to pedestrians and often park on crossings.
 You don’t have to follow suit.

 Morocco road trip advice: How to enter Morocco in your own car

-Driving in Moroccan Cities
+Driving in Marrakech or any Moroccan city